 Indigenous law Aboriginal law family law child welfare law criminal justice therapeutic jurisprudence community-led research

-Dr. Friedland is co-founder of the Wahkohtowin Indigenous Law and Governance Lodge, an interdisciplinary initiative developed to uphold Indigenous law and governance through supporting community-led research.

-**Now:**

-Indigenous law Aboriginal law family law child welfare law criminal justice therapeutic jurisprudence community-led research

 Dr. Friedland is Academic Director and Co-founder of the Wahkohtowin Law and Governance Lodge, a dedicated research initiative developed to uphold Indigenous law through supporting community-led research.